lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

 Next, the ``parameters`` `xarray dataset`_ is converted to a dictionary.
 At first declaration, ``simulation_variables`` is a dictionary whose keys are the names of the parameters and whose values are the parameter values for a particular ``set_name``.
-The same substitution syntax key modification introduced by :ref:`tutorial_parameter_substitution_waves` is used again when passing the simulation variables dictionary to the :meth:`waves.scons.copy_substitute` method for text file parameter substitution.
+The same substitution syntax key modification introduced by :ref:`tutorial_parameter_substitution_waves` is used again when passing the simulation variables dictionary to the :meth:`waves.scons_extensions.copy_substitute` method for text file parameter substitution.

 .. admonition:: waves-tutorials/tutorial_07_cartesian_product